 - Add the vegan butter in a tsp at a time and use your fingers to rub it into the flour.
 Alternatively, use a food processor or stand mixer.

-- When the butter is fully incorporated and the mixture resembles a dense sand, slowly add the milk and mix until it forms a soft dough.
+- When the butter is fully incorporated and the mixture resembles a dense sand, slowly add the buttermilk mixture and mix until it forms a soft dough.

 - Turn out onto a lightly floured surface and kneed briefly.
 Add the dried fruit at this point, if using.
-Flatten into a ¾ inch thick dough and cut out the scones using a small cookie cutter or upside down glass.
-Transfer the scones to the baking sheet and brush with a small amount of almond milk.
+Flatten into a 1-inch thick dough and cut out the scones using a small cookie cutter or upside down glass.
+Transfer the scones to the baking sheet and brush with a small amount of almond milk or aquafaba.